informalsystems/tendermint-rs/CONTRIBUTING.md

 2. Push this to a branch `release/vX.Y.Z` according to the version number of the anticipated release (e.g. `release/v0.17.0`) and open a **draft PR**.
 3. Bump all relevant versions in the codebase to the new version and push these changes to the release PR.
-This includes:
-   1. All `Cargo.toml` files (making sure dependencies' versions are updated too).
+This includes all `Cargo.toml` files (making sure dependencies' versions are updated too).
-   2. All crates' `lib.rs` files documentation references' `html_root_url`
-      parameters must point to the new version.
 4. Run `cargo doc --all-features --open` locally to double-check that all the documentation compiles and seems up-to-date and coherent.
 Fix any potential issues here and push them to the release PR.